robertpatel28/robertpatel28/README.md

 **Skills Applied**:
 - `PyQt6` GUI development
-- `SQLite` for persistent portfolio storage
+- `Azure SQL Database` for persistent portfolio storage in the cloud
 - `yfinance` for real-time stock/market data
 - `Azure AI Foundry` for AI-powered trade insights
 - `MVC design pattern` for a scalable structure